Swinject/Swinject/Documentation/ThreadSafety.md

 ## Component Registrations

-Since the thread safe view of a container is `Resolvable` type, which has only overloads of `resolve` methods, registrations to the container are not thread safe.
+Since the thread safe view of a container is `Resolver` type, which has only overloads of `resolve` methods, registrations to the container are not thread safe.
 Registrations must be performed on a single thread, typically at the time when an app starts up.

 ## Service Resolutions

-Only resolutions through the `Resolvable` instance returned by `synchronize` method are thread safe.
+Only resolutions through the `Resolver` instance returned by `synchronize` method are thread safe.
 Calling `resolve` method directly on a `Container` instance is not thread safe.

 If you have a container hierarchy (parent-child relationship of containers), all the containers must be accessed through the thread safe views when you resolve services.